MingjieZhangQWQ/mingjie.github.io/mylife.md

 [Click here to see more details.](tanyachua.md)

-The three albums below are some of my favorite works by Tanya Chua, and they hold a special place in my heart.
+The three albums below are my favorite works by Tanya Chua.
+They hold a special place in my heart.

 <div style="display: flex; justify-content: space-between; align-items: center; text-align: center;">
   <figure style="width: 30%;">